SJTU-IPADS/gnnlab/exp/table1/README.md

 # Table 1: Motivation Test

-The goal of this experiment is to show the speedup performance and the memory contention of the optimizations(i.e. GPU sampling and GPU caching) for the sample-based GNN training.
+The goal of this experiment is to show the speedup performance and the memory contention of the two optimizations(i.e. GPU sampling and GPU caching) for the sample-based GNN training.

-`run.py` is the runner script for table1 while `logtable_def.py` define log parsing rules for table1.
+- `run.py` is the runner script.
+- `logtable_def.py` defines log parsing rules.

 ## Hardware Requirements

 - Paper's configurations: Two 16GB NVIDIA V100 GPUs
-- For other hardware configurations, you may need to modify the cache percentage (0.2 means caching the features for the 20% vertex out of total).
+- For other hardware configurations, you may need to modify the cache percentage (0.2 means caching the features for the 20% vertex out of total) and the number of CPU working threads.
+  - Cache percentage
-  -  Modify `L112, L117` in `run.py` and `L68, L78` in `logtable_def.py`
+    - **SGNN**: Modify `L116, L121` in `run.py` and `L68, L78` in `logtable_def.py`
     - `arch0` means SGNN w/CPU sampling(default cache pct. is 0.2) while `arch2` means SGNN w/GPU sampling(default cache pct. is  0.07)
     - Cache percentage 0 means not utilizing the cache mechanism.

+  - GPU working threads
+    - **DGL**: Modify `L58` in `run.py`
+    - **SGNN**: Modify `L105` in `run.py`